askrella/whatsapp-chatgpt/docs/pages/transcription.md

 -   https://github.com/askrella/speech-rest-api

-If you want enable the Speech API you need to set the following environment variable:
+If you want use the Speech API mode you need to set the following environment variable:

 ```bash
 TRANSCRIPTION_MODE=speech-api